mo-esmp/DynamicRoleBasedAuthorizationNETCore/README.md

         .AddUi();
 ```

-Use `/role` url to manage roles and `/userrole` url to assign roles to users.
+Use `http://<your-app>/role` url to manage roles and assign access to a role.

 ![create project](https://raw.githubusercontent.com/mo-esmp/DynamicRoleBasedAuthorizationNETCore/dev/assets/create-role-2.jpg)

+Use `http://<your-app>/userrole` url to assign roles to users.

 You can also use a custom `TageHelper` to check whether the user has access to view content or not. create a custom tag helper that inherits from `SecureContentTagHelper`